ut-ims-robotics/pool-thesis-2023-moveit2-examples/README.md

 [MoveIt2 and Colcon installation guide](https://moveit.picknik.ai/humble/doc/tutorials/getting_started/getting_started.html)

-It is important that we use MoveIt 2 Tutorials as our source, because it also includes the description for the Panda robot and visualising tools.
+It is important that we use MoveIt 2 Tutorials as our source, because it also contains the description for the Panda robot and visualising tools.

 >If you want to use MoveIt 2 with just C++, it is recommended to use the **humble** branch of MoveIt 2, as it is currently the latest stable release.
 In this case you can fully follow the installation guide.
 >